minyilvtw/PokerCalculator/README.md

 ## Features
 The app will return results based on the board information from your inputs, and prints out the probabilities of the highest hand that can be formed from your hole cards and community cards.

-Future plans:
-- add caluation that simulates opponents hand and chances of you winning.
-- add equity calculator that suggests bets based on odds.
 ## Usage
 Example input:
 (Your hand is Ace of Spades, 5 of Clubs at pre-flop)